Custom Marketplace UI

 Opening integration configuration windows

-To open a config wizard, issue a prismatic.configureInstance()
+To open a config wizard, invoke prismatic.configureInstance()

-call with your integration's name (or an existing instance's ID).
+with your integration's name (or an existing instance's ID).

 See Embedding Marketplace for more details.